General

 SPA can offer examples of successful applications to both federal and non-federal sponsors.
 Your Proposal Manager will be able to assist with these resources.

 This documentation can be found in Cayuse under My Proposals>Submitted Proposals.
 The Proposal Routing Status screen includes a small PDF icon that allows you to download the Clearance (IPF) summary document for a proposal.
-If you have trouble locating this, please contact your proposal manager for assistance.
+If you have trouble locating this, please contact your Proposal Manager for assistance.

 Pre Award